 In 2004, Misha transitioned from the public to the non-profit sector when he made the move from the Board of Directors to become the first paid administrator of the Society.
 Through perseverance and hard work, Misha was promoted to General Manager in 2010 and became Executive Director in 2013.

 In 2018, through the challenges from Hurricane Irma, Misha graduated Class 26 of the Leadership Monroe County.
 In 2019, Misha joined the City of Key West Tree Commission and became chair in January 2021.
 You may contact him at email@example.com

 Our board officers

 Karen Frank-Noll | General Manager

 Karen Frank-Noll is general manager of the Key West Tropical Forest & Botanical Garden.
-You may contact her directly at email@example.com
+She holds a degree in Human Resources Management from the University of Wisconsin, Madison.
+Being an environmentalist and avid gardener, along with her extensive experience in non-profit operations, makes Karen a natural fit for the Garden.
+You may contact her directly at firstname.lastname@example.org.

 Key West resident Ed Cunningham is president of the board.
 He is owner of Tree Priorities, which provides arboriculture management services to homeowners and municipalities.
 He is a Certified Tree Expert, a member of the Key West Tree Commission board and a park ranger at Fort Zachary Taylor State Park.
 Contact him at email@example.com